 I’m going to talk about breastfeeding in this post, and this is for two reasons.
 Firstly, due to a story in the news about a mum that was asked to cover up when feeding her child on a plane.

 Now, I can kind of see both sides of this story.
-Why should the mum cover-up?
+Why should the mum cover up?
 Breastfeeding is natural.
 You wouldn’t ask someone to cover up if they were giving the baby a bottle.
 How would you feel if you were out eating and someone asked you to cover your head?
 Would you like it?
-Just because you don’t agree with it, doesn’t mean it has to be censored.
+Just because you disagree with it doesn’t mean it has to be censored.

 However, it does depend on how the mum was breastfeeding the child.
 I can understand being asked to cover up if she’d whipped both baps out!
 But really, that’s the only time a mum should be asked to be a bit more discrete.

 Saying that, it is not always possible to be discreet.
 When I was new to breastfeeding, I tried to spend the first few weeks at home because I literally did need to get my whole boob out to feed.
 I would be so nervous when out in public when it came time to feed.
 What if someone made a comment?
 What if they were rude?
 Will people stare at me?
 Will I be asked to leave?